-- Door latch-When the door is closed, it will automatically lock shut.
+- Door latches-When the door is closed, they will automatically lock shut.
 If the door is opened while the oven is operating, the magnetron will automatically shut off. - Door screen-Allows viewing of food.
 The screen is designed so that light can pass through, but not the microwaves. - 3.
-Oven cavity - 4.
-Spatter shield-Protects the microwave outlet from splashes of cooking foods. - Safety interlock system-Prevents the oven from operating while the door is opened. - Door seal-The door seal maintains the microwaves within the oven cavity and prevents microwave leakage. - Glass cooking tray-Made of special heat resistant glass.
+Oven cavity - Spatter shield-Protects the microwave outlet from splashes of cooking foods. - 5.
+Safety interlock system-Prevents the oven from operating while the door is opened. - Door seal-The door seal maintains the microwaves within the oven cavity and prevents microwave leakage - Glass cooking tray-Made of special heat resistant glass.
 The tray must always be in proper position before operating the oven.
 Do not cook food directly on the tray. - Roller guide-Supports the glass cooking tray.
 Must always be in proper position before operating the oven. - 9.
 Display - 10.
 Power Level-Used to set a power level

-- 11 Kitchen timer

-- 12. Time defrost Button-Used to set the oven to estimate the defrosting time by a present time.

-- Weight defrost button-used to set the oven to estimate the defrosting time by weight entered.

-- 14. Time cook

-- 15. Memory Function

-- 16.Stop/Clear Button-Use to stop and/or cancel a cooking program.

-- 17. Cup Indicator

-- 18. Oz Indicator

-- Auto Cook Menu-Used to select an Auto Cook program.

-- 20. Number 0-9

-- 1-6 Minutes Express Cook Function

-- 21. Clock Button-Used to set the clock.

-- 22. Start/+30Sec.
+- 11. Kitchen Timer Button-Used to set the kitchen timer function - 12.
+Time Defrost Button-Used to set the oven to estimate the defrosting time by a present time. - Weight Defrost Button-used to set the oven to estimate the defrosting time by weight entered. - 14.
+Time Cook Button-Used to set the cooking according to the desired power and time. - 15.
+Memory Button-Used to set the memory function. - Stop/Clear Button-Use to stop and/or cancel a cooking program. - 17.
+Cup Indicator - 18.
+Oz Indicator - 19.
+Auto Cook Menu-Used to select an Auto Cook program. - Number key Used to enter the cooking time, kitchen timer, etc. Number keys 1-6 are also used for Express Cook Function. - 21.
+Clock Button-Used to set the clock. - Start/+30Sec.
 Button-Press to start a cooking program